FrancisVila/MFT_convert/content/en/docs/SecureTransport/AWS_Installation_Guide/st_amazon_rds/connect-postgre.md

     "title": "Connect and configure PostgreSQL",
     "linkTitle": "Connect and configure PostgreSQL",
     "weight": "110"
 }Follow these instructions if you will be using PostgreSQL with your {{< SecureTransport/componentshortname  >}} deployment.
-If you will be using Oracle DB, see <a href="../connect-oracle" class="MCXref xref">Connect and configure Oracle DB</a> .
+If you will be using Oracle DB, see [Connect and configure Oracle DB](../connect-oracle) .

 ## Connect to your PostgreSQL database